whitwort/courseR/README.md

 # courseR

-An experiment in developing an efficient workflow with these goals:
+An experiment in developing an efficient workflow for producing coures materials for classes that make heavy use of R with these features:

 1. Have a simple, easy to write and read source format (RMD)
 2. Generate course materials in HTML